 When comparing Raindrop.io vs xbrowsersync, the Slant community recommends Raindrop.io for most people.
-In the question“What are the best ways to store and share bookmarks?”
+In the question“What are the best ways to organize bookmarks?”
 Raindrop.io is ranked 3rd while xbrowsersync is ranked 8th.
 The most important reason people chose Raindrop.io is:

 Ranked in these QuestionsQuestion Ranking